 "Our family has been at St. Mary's Visitation for three years.
 We moved here from out of state and came to the SMV Open House.
 Since then the school has been a great part of our life.
 The first thing you notice about the school is the great students.
 The older kids are buddies to the younger ones and they genuinely want to be their friends.
 Then you see why the kids are so great after meeting their parents.
 The parents instill great values in their children and their kids carry those values with them both inside and outside the school.
 To us, SMV is a great community that we are proud to be a part of.
 The teachers help our kids learn and give us all a place to make new friends and have fun."

-~ Chad Schmidt, SMV parent of 3rd grader
+~ Chad Schmidt, SMV parent

 "SMV is more than just a school.
 It is also a community of caring people that has enriched our lives over the past seven years."

-~ Courtney Warren, SMV parent of 3rd and 1st grade students
+~ Courtney Warren, SMV parent

 "As soon as I started DSHA, I could tell that there was a distinct difference between the people that had a quality education in grade school and the people who were struggling.
 From the start, SMV proved to give us an immense head start, and the first month showed to be all review.
 Now, with a semester done of high school, I can still feel the difference that St. Mary's gave me.
 I still hold onto the habits I learned, like showing my work and keeping good notes, and when a new topic is introduced, I remember learning the basics of it at SMV.
 The education I got was stellar, and I am truly blessed that I got the opportunity to spend ten years here at St. Mary's Visitation."~Sofia SMV Alumni